Power meters, like most cycling products, are subject to huge marketing efforts that do their best to part you with your money.

 One thing you rarely see in the marketing material for power meters is the requirement for zero offset calibration.
 To add to this, different power meters perform the zero offset calibration in different ways.

 Zero offset calibration is the process of zeroing the power meter so it knows where to measure from.
 It’s very similar to zero-ing your bathroom scale to ensure that the reading starts at zero.

 This increases the accuracy of the power meter by giving it an absolute zero baseline from which to measure your wattage.

-For example, you can perform a zero offset on the Quarq power meter from your bike computer, or through pedaling backwards for five revolutions.
-For Power2max, zero offset is done automatically when you stop pedaling for 3 or more seconds.
+For example, you can perform a zero offset on the Quarq power meter from your bike computer, or through pedaling backward for five revolutions.
+For Power2max, zero offsets are done automatically when you stop pedaling for 3 or more seconds.

 The act of manually doing a zero offset is very straightforward.
 It’s the remembering to do it that’s the hard bit!